gingko/site/content/faq.md

 Does the offline version sync to the online one?
 ------------------------------------------------

 No, they don't sync yet, but they will in a future version.
-Here's the plan:
+Here's the plan*:

 ![](../img/gingko-version-timelines.png)

 See the next two questions on how to move data between the online and offline versions.

+\* *Note: I'm a little behind schedule on v2 online.*

 * * *